-As most will know, Australia was already inhabited by a race when the English laid claim to the land in 1788 – the Aboriginal Indigenous people, whose language, customs and overall identity was mercilessly obliterated.
+As many should know, Australia was already inhabited by a race when the English laid claim to the land in 1788 – the Aboriginal people, whose language, customs and overall identity was mercilessly obliterated.
 The repercussions of this are still very much evident today.

 The Australian sun has an incredible bite to it, which I believe is due to the hole in the Ozone layer and sciences that I don’t quite understand, due to not being a scientist myself.

 As a result, Australia has a high rate of skin cancer, with two out of three Aussies being diagnosed with it by the time they are 70.
 Scary stuff.